efore I get into the details…

-let me tell you a very interesting story about a famous scientist who had a pretty unusual experience.
+Let me tell you a very interesting story about a famous scientist who had a pretty unusual experience.

 It’s not the actual making of mistakes that creates most of our suffering.
 (Nope!)

-Here’s what I mean:
+Here’s what I mean.

 Once you’ve made a mistake like this… there’s basically only two ways you can go:

 Notice, I said all human beings do this.
-We all try to have both: enjoy the benefits of honesty as well as the unearned advantages of dishonesty.
+We all try to have them both: enjoy the benefits of honesty as well as the unearned advantages of dishonesty.

-Now you would think that at first glance, we should only be able to do one at a time, right?
+Now you might think that at first glance, we should only be able to do one at a time, right?
 Not so fast.
 You see, because of our superior intelligence and flexible cognitive psychology, we humans can in fact do both.

-Here’s the connection:
+Here’s the connection…

 Now that brings us to what I consider to be the “smoking gun” found at the scene of most indiscretions, mistakes, and acts of dishonesty.
 Can you guess what it is?
-If you said some type of rational-lie... you'd be right.
+If you said some type of “rational-lie”…

 The most important work a wayward partner needs to do in the aftermath of infidelity is this: find and remove any and all “rational-lies” used to justify the dishonesty.

-Notice I am placing emphasis on uncovering the “rational-lies” you used to make a wrong choice appear to be a right one.
+Notice how I am placing an emphasis on uncovering the “rational-lies” you used to make a wrong choice appear to be a right one.